IModer/logic-cwf/README.md

 This repo is *WIP*.

-We present FOL as a algebraic theory (first and second order).
+We present FOL as an algebraic theory (first and second order).
 We prove formulas in the second order version where its convenient to work with variables.
 We realize this notion of varibales by translating [1] the second order presentation into a first order on.
 We also give double negation translation [2] [3] [4] in the first order presentation and show some common models of our theory.

 ## Repo outline

 - lib : common datatypes (plus, times, eq, ...) used in all files
 - old - old files
 - FirstOrderClassical/FirstOrderIntuinistic - notion of model and syntax
+- PropositionalIntuinistic - notion of model and syntax
-- FI- (first-order-intuinistic)
+- FirstOderModels
   - FamModel - Families/Classical model
-  - KripkeModel
-  - Tarski - Presheaf model
+  - Tarski - Standard model
+  - KripkeModel - First order kripke model, we use (Tm : Set)
   - Beth - Sheaf model
   - Iterator - Non dependant iterator (eleminator)
 - Doublenegation
+- PropositionalKripke/PropositionalKripkePositive - Kripke semantics for propositional logic, self contained, with iterator and completeness ofr the negative fragment (might want to refactor)
+- PropositionalBeth - Beth semantics and completeness for full prop logic

 ## Double negation and (dialectica translation [dropped]) for FOL